Nurture, Aspire, Achieve

 Continuous, open and honest self-evaluation is at the heart of our school improvement plans.
-In-line with OfSTED's recommended approach we focus upon six key areas:
+In-line with OfSTED's recommended approach we focus upon four key areas:

 These plans are systematically reviewed throughout each phase of the school improvement cycle by our Governors and school improvement advisors from Leeds City Council.
 They are working documents which are frequently updated to reflect new evidence as it becomes available.

 If you have any questions about the statements which we have made please feel free to discuss them with any member of staff or Governor.

 Raising standards is the focus of the School Improvement Plan.

 In the plan we have four key priorities for 2021-22

 To support children and staff in their return to school ensuring that well-being and emotional health are of the highest priority and that disruption to learning is minimised